kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 });
 {% endprism %}

 The file loaded onto the page but the console message failed to appear.
-This is because `load` doesn't automatically return `jqXHR`; therefore, `.done` didn't work in our code.
+This is because `.load` doesn't automatically return `jqXHR`; therefore, `.done` didn't work in our code.

-<a href="http://api.jquery.com/deferred.done/" target="blank" title="Read more about the jQuery 'deferred.done()'">Read more about the jQuery "deferred.done()".</a>
+<a href="http://api.jquery.com/deferred.done/" target="blank" title="Read more about the jQuery 'deferred.done()'">Read more about the jQuery "deferred.done()"</a>.
 <a name="fail-method"></a>
 <h5 class="h5-guide">The .fail method</h5>
-The `.fail()` method sets a callback for what to do if the code fails, or if it's "rejected".
+The `.fail` method sets a callback for what to do if the code fails, or if it's "rejected".

 `index.html` remains the same but we've deleted "article.html" from this sample's directory...<a href="/samples/ajax-tutorial-samples/sample20/" target="blank">view the example</a>.